Preserve the snow leopard from Ladakh

 Species concerned : the snow leopard (Panthera uncia)

 Location : Trans-Himalayan Mountains of Ladakh, North India.

 Human partner communities : farmers, schools, tourists.

-Main objective : To reconcile the snow leopard conservation with the improvement of living conditions of human communities in Ladakh.
+Main objective : To reconcile the snow leopard conservation and impove living conditions for local communities in Ladakh.